 |Plant Type||Perennial succulent|

-Epiphytic cacti like more water than other cactus species, and will need more regular watering during the summer months.
-Making sure the soil or cactus mix dries out completely in between watering, however, is crucial—excessive watering results in root rot.
-If your cactus doesn't receive enough water, it can start to produce a disproportionate amount of less healthy aerial roots.
+Epiphytic cacti require more water than other cactus species and will need more regular moisture during summer.
+However, ensuring the soil or cactus mix dries out completely in between watering is crucial.
+You must provide your dog tail cactus with the correct water balance and dryness.
+If your cactus doesn't receive enough water, it can start to produce a disproportionate amount of unhealthy aerial roots.